mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 saying all time series data have the following elements:

 #.
 We define a time series as data that has a **fixed sample rate**.
-   Some extend this to arbitrary x-y data, but we view that as wrong.
+   Some people extend this definiion to arbitrary x-y data, but we view that as wrong.
    Standard textbooks on signal processing focus exclusively on uniformly sampled data.
 With that assumption the time of any sample is virtual and does not need to be stored.
 Hence, the base object